This historic American musical was the brainchild of writer Lin Manuel Miranda, who also originated the role of Alexander Hamilton.

 In both plays, Washington and King Henry are treated like gods- invulnerable, aloof, and completely above reproach.

-In both plays, whenever anything bad happens, the legislature blames Wolsey and Hamilton, not the King or the President.
-Also, once Henry or Washington no longer supports their right-hand-man, each one falls from grace and is destroyed by his enemies.
+Whenever anything bad happens in the play or musical, the legislature blames Wolsey and Hamilton, not the King or the President.
+Also, in both plays each one falls from grace and is destroyed by his enemies when the king and president no longer supports their right-hand-men.

 Wolsey and Hamilton both fall because of their position as the financial advisor, which makes them a target to their enemies.
 Both are accused of using their country’s finances to enhance their personal wealth, which leads him to scandal and disgrace.